nillkitty/SKX/README.md

 Each spawn point has a list of 1 or more items which will spawn (in the order listed) from that spawn point.
 Use `[` and `]` to select which item in the list is being configured -- most of the same controls used in **Objects mode** applies to selected spawn list items.

 Just like in the NES version,  each spawn point has two sets of flags (32-bit bitmasks) that dictate how often an enemy is spawned from that spawnpoint.  **Phase 1** timing is used as soon as a level begins, and **Phase 2** timing is used once Phase 1 ends, and is looped for the remainder of the level.
 Timings restart after a player dies.
+In the editor,  timings are indicated by the red and green dots and can be toggled by clicking on each dot (or using the 9/0 keys as noted below).

 Each spawn point also has a **TTL** (time to live) which determines how long certain enemies (Demonheads and Salamanders) from that spawn point will live for until they disappear.